 What does a mourning dove call sound like?

 What Does a Fledgling Mourning Dove Look Like?

 A juvenile mourning dove has white markings on its face.
 It looks very similar to adults in the body but has white spots at the tips of the feathers.

-What Should I Do if I Find a Young Dove on the Ground?
+What Should I Do if I Find a Baby Mourning Dove on the Ground?

-When you find a baby mourning dove, or any abandoned bird, on the ground, it’s important to first determine what stage its in.
+When you find a baby mourning dove, or any abandoned baby bird, on the ground, it’s important to first determine what stage its in.
+(Learn how to tell the difference between a nestling and fledgling.)
 If it’s a nestling and its nest is nearby, simply place the bird back in the nest.
 If the bird is older, in fledgling stage, it’s likely not abandoned—one or both parents are probably nearby—and it’s best to leave the bird where it is.
-Learn how to tell the difference between a nestling and fledgling.